 Though churrasco is more well-known as a Brazilian sandwich, it also has a stable place in Chilean cuisine.
 Mashed avocado is also included in the Chilean recipes for churrasco, along with thin steaks, mayonnaise, and tomato, stuffed in a Chilean bun.

-It is also called an “Italian sandwich” since the outcome represents the French flag’s color.
-However, you’ll notice that Chile has another version – chacarero – which has green beans, tomatoes, and Chilean green chili pepper in place of mashed avocado.
+There is another variation – chacarero – which has green beans, tomatoes, and Chilean green chili pepper in place of mashed avocado.